-This is a common question that haunts most designers: what is the accuracy in FEA or CFD simulation?
+This is a common question that haunts most designers: what is accuracy in FEA or CFD simulation?
 And just how accurate are these computer models?
 With rapidly advancing technology and growing computer power, simulations have started to play a major role in product design and the optimization process.

 In the early days of modern technology, simple hand calculations, along with data tables and factor of safety calculations, were used on a daily basis.
-However, such calculations were insufficient, leading to the development of FEA and CFD, which were originally created for the design of aerospace and civil engineering structures.
+However, such calculations were insufficient, leading to the development of FEA and CFD simulation, which were originally created for the design of aerospace and civil engineering structures.
 Over the last four decades, FEM and CFD simulation have been widely applied to applications beyond these areas.
 In the last decade, in particular, these numerical techniques are being applied to multiphysics applications such as biomechanics and electromagnetics.
 As the industry has started to use these technologies more extensively, one question that many often ponder is related to their reliability.

 To summarize, FEM and CFD are just numerical techniques that can solve several partial differential equations.
 Most physical phenomena are described by partial differential equations: Fluids (Navier-Stokes), Electromagnetics (Maxwell), Solids (Equilibrium), Thermal (Fourier), etc.

 The flashy pictures we’ve become accustomed to in popular animations and videos are the result of solutions to these PDEs.
 However, these are specific solutions to a particular boundary condition.
 Similarly, simulations are also solutions to these PDEs.
 However, simulations are generic ones to general boundary conditions, whereas numerical methods use discretization of the entire region to solve the problem.

 Most often this is a question of the user who needs a particular component to be designed.

 Firstly, it is necessary to fully understand the application where the component shall be used.
 Are the conditions static or dynamic?
 Is it subjected to fatigue or cyclic loading?
 Considering the correct form of a simulation is the first step in ensuring simulation accuracy.